Fulltone Wah Pot

 The Fulltone 100k Wah Pot (FWP-1) is the same pot used in our CLYDE Standard & CLYDE Deluxe pedals, and is an exact reproduction of vintage 60's and early 70's ICAR pot found in the wahs used by Clapton, Hendrix, Page, Schenker, etc.

-The NEW Fulltone 200k Wah Pot (FWP-2) was born when I discovered that my favorite vintage ICAR pot actually measured at 200k.
+The NEW Fulltone 200k Wah Pot (FWP-2) was born when I discovered that the pots in all of my favorite vintage 60s Vox wahs actually measured around 200k.
 Further research proved that many of these old ICAR pots varied in resistance and were up in the 200k range.
 Seems that they didnt bother to mark the pot with the correct resistance...or didn't want people to know:)

 There are two components to a wah pot: The "resistance" (100k or 200k for example) and the "taper."
 Like the ICAR, both the FWP-1 and FWP-2 have a unique taper, making for a very quick transition at the mid-point, which is the source of that fast tremolo-like wah heard in parts of Burning of the Midnight Lamp and White Room, for example.
 It's safe to say I'm one of a couple of people who actually knows what they did back in the 60's to make the ICAR pot taper so special.
 I'll give you a hint: Nothing happens from 7 o'clock to 9 o'clock, and 3 o'clock to 6 o'clock.
 The Taper?
 I'm going to keep that a secret for another decade or so.
 The moral to this story is... if you're looking for a "linear sweep" then you don't want a vintage wah or a vintage ICAR style wah pot!